Polymorphic Many-to-Many

 deleted_at— soft-delete scope on the related model would produce an ambiguous-column error during JOIN. - One

 morphedByManyper parent type on the related-side model.
-There's no built-in "give me all parents regardless of type" — model that as multiple relations or use a raw query. - Pivot extras (timestamps, role, position…) on the pivot aren't reflected in the relation result.
-If you need them, query the pivot directly or model it as a regular model with
+There's no built-in "give me all parents regardless of type" — model that as multiple relations or use a raw query. - Pivot extras (timestamps, role, position…) can be written with